 -Vech’s 12v conversion system is 200 watts while the MZ-b is only 150 watts.

--Vech’s system uses a true alternator, where current through the field controls the output of the alternator.
+-Vech’s system uses a true alternator, where the current through the field controls the output of the alternator.
 The MZ-B system uses permanent magnets for the field so they have to regulate the higher current from the stator windings.
 Basically, the regulator is controlling less than 4 amps in Vech’s system while the regulator in the MZ-b system is controlling up to 11 amps of current.
 (150W / 14v = ~11A)

--Vech’s system does not effect the (Bosch magneto) ignition system that came standard on the /2.
+-Vech’s system does not affect the (Bosch magneto) ignition system that came standard on the /2.
 The MZ-b system replaces the ignition system.
-With the MZ-b system you remove the entire magneto system: Coil, points, points-plate, rotating magnet, pole-piece, condenser and mechanical advance.
+With the MZ-b system, you remove the entire magneto system: Coil, points, points-plate, rotating magnet, pole-piece, condenser and mechanical advance.
 The MZ-b system uses a dedicated winding, located in the alternator, for their ignition system.
 They replace the mechanical advance with an electronic advance and the coil is similar to the coils you find on newer cars that use a wasted spark ignition systems.
 The MZ-b system will run fine without a battery in the bike.
 (They suggest you put a small capacitor in its place if you do not install a battery.)
 It’s a modern magneto ignition system that uses electronics to replace the breaker points and the mechanical advance.

 -Vech’s system is all contained neatly inside the engine covers.
 The MZ-b system hangs stuff outside in the breeze to avoid the biggest enemy to electronics: Heat.

 -I’m not sure how well the connectors, used to plug the various modules together, in the MZ-b system would survive out in the elements.
 They don’t look to be as moisture-proof as what you see under the hood of a modern car.
 I could very well be wrong on this, however.